erikologic/cms-tech-test/README.md

 `src/cms/cms.ts`
 A library to interact with the CMS intended for internal use.
-The library is tested in integration with a local PostgreSQL database.
+The library is TDD'ed in integration with a local PostgreSQL database.
+Generally, I would prefer to test in-memory, avoiding integrating with external resources using hex architecture.
+In this case, I felt there isn't much business logic to test and is far more valuable offering a quick dev environment for testing queries, table definitions, etc.

 ### REST API